emergentworks/curriculum/README.md

 If you want to see builds (to know when your changes have been deployed), go to the `Actions` tab in your repo.

-NOTE: If you want to use this method and review the results on Github, you'll proabably want to modify a couple of values in the `_config.yml` file to point to your repo:
+NOTE: If you want to use this method and review the results on Github, you'll probably want to modify a couple of values in the `_config.yml` file to point to your repo:

 ```